 - A positive history of responsible payments will result in a higher score.

 - A pattern of missed payments, delinquencies or defaults could result in a lower credit score.

-A lower score indicates a higher level of risk, and could therefore make it harder to qualify for a mortgage loan in Oregon.
-On the other hand, good credit can increase your chances of getting approved for home loan.
+A lower score indicates a higher level of risk, and could, therefore, make it harder to qualify for a mortgage loan in Oregon.
+On the other hand, good credit can increase your chances of getting approved for a home loan.